temporalio/documentation/docs/dev-guide/sdks.md

 <div class="tdiw"><div class="tditw"><p class="tdit">The Worker picks up the new Task</p></div><div class="tdiiw"><img class="img_ev3q" src="/diagrams/how-sdk-works-1.svg" alt="The Worker picks up the new Task" height="661" width="1481" /></div></div>

 This is when the SDK Worker Replays the Workflow code, uses the Event History as guidance on what to expect.
-If the Replay encounters an Event that doesn’t match up with what is expected from the code, a non determinism error is thrown.
+If the Replay encounters an Event that doesn’t match up with what is expected from the code, a [non-determinism](/references/errors#non-deterministic-error) error gets thrown.

 If there is alignment, the Worker continues evaluating code.